Portergos/portergos-iso/README.md

 d) Compressor
-Created to use maximum compresison rate, you can choose 4 different methods (7z and tar.xz are the best) Can be launched with alias "comp" in terminal or $mod+Ctrl+c under i3wm Added at context menu from nemo also
+Created to use maximum compresison rate, you can choose 4 different methods (7z and tar.xz are the best) Can be launched with alias “comp” in terminal or $mod+Ctrl+c under i3wm Added at context menu from nemo also

-e) Switch_session
-Only for livecd.
-Use to switch desktop (i3, openbox, xfce4).
-Available at xfce4 panel.

 Others
 Oblogout for logoff